 Thank you to EasyJet for concluding this life lesson

-You may wonder how it is that I been able to become so sanguine.
-How can I have found letting go so easy?
+You may wonder how I have found letting go so easy.
 Well, in addition my coach introducing me to my place of belief, Chris, a tutor on my NLP course, put me onto this bit of dialogue.
 It is from the film ‘Bridge of Spies’ between the Mark Rylance character, Rudolf Abel, and Tom Hanks as James Donovan: